 Zion National Park

 Zion National Park is a treasure trove of hidden secrets just waiting to be explored.
-Hidden gems exist like the secret waterfall along the Zion Canyon Scenic Drive and Echo Canyon nestled deep in slickrock country of the East Rim Trail.
+Wonderful gems exist, like the secret waterfall along the Zion Canyon Scenic Drive and Echo Canyon, a gorgeous slot canyon that is nestled deep in the slickrock country of the East Rim Trail.
 Everyone will find beauty and excitement in Zion National Park.
-Driving from the east side of Zion is amazing, with its twisted rock sculptures of navajo sandstone and hoodoos and the massive East Temple looming above.
-After passing through a short tunnel and the 1.1 mile, Zion-Mt.
-Carmel Tunnel, the highway descends quickly.
+Driving from the east side of Zion is amazing, with its twisted rock sculptures of navajo sandstone hoodoos and the massive East Temple looming above.
+After passing through two tunnels the highway descends quickly.
 Soon eyes raise to the Great Arch and the blanched cylindrical crown of the Beehives.
 The steep, crooked descent down the Zion Switchbacks leads to Canyon Junction.
-The road continues past the turn-off to Zion Canyon, toward the Watchman and the Zion Canyon Visitor Center and Zion Human History Museum.
+The Zion-Mt.
+Carmel Highway continues past the turn-off to Zion Canyon, toward the Watchman and the Zion Canyon Visitor Center and Zion Human History Museum, both of which are shuttle stops.

 |

-Zion National Park, Bryce Canyon and the Grand Canyon are all located within a 100 mile radius.
-These magnificent amphitheaters of stone sculptures are part of the Grand Staircase.
+Zion National Park, Bryce Canyon and the Grand Canyon are all located within a 100-mile radius of Mount Carmel Junction, located on the East side of Zion.
+Zion and the entire east side of the park shares the magnificent amphitheaters of stone sculptures that are part of the Grand Staircase geology.
 The North Rim makes up the bottom layer of the Staircase.
-Bryce Canyon and Cedar Breaks are the top risers with Zion National Park sandwiched in between.
-These geological wonders present an almost uninterrupted history that started more than two billion years ago.
+Bryce Canyon and Cedar Breaks are the top risers, with Zion National Park sandwiched between.

 Next Page